 The novel's heroine and the second oldest of the five Bennet sisters, Elizabeth is smart, lively, and attractive.
 She prides herself on her ability to analyze other people, but she is very often mistaken in her conclusions about their motivations.
 To her credit, though, she is eventually able to overcome her own prejudice.
 Elizabeth places little value on money and social position.
 Instead she prizes a person's independence of character and personal virtue.
 Although she is drawn to Darcy, she resists him based on her own mistaken preconceptions about him.

 The Pride and Prejudice quotes below are all either spoken by Elizabeth (Eliza, Lizzy) Bennet or refer to Elizabeth (Eliza, Lizzy) Bennet.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Pride and Prejudice published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Pride and Prejudice published in 2002.).

 Chapter 4 Quotes